Your product manager should be facing inward AND outward

 - validating delivered work.

 In just one day, the Product Manager can have a discussion with the development team about user story X, a user interview to investigate the market, a discussion with the CEO about the future of the product and a Scrum planning meeting with the development team.

 Product Owner is a role you take up in a Scrum team, Product Management is the job.— Melissa Perri, speaker, consultant, teacher product management at Melissa Perri

 What has not changed is my overarching belief that behind every great product, there is someone, usually someone behind the scenes, working tirelessly, that is playing this critical role.
 They usually have the title ‘product manager’ but they might be a startup co-founder or the CEO, or they might be in another role on the team and stepped up because they saw the need.
-The title is not important; the work they do is.— Marty Cagan, Founder of the Silicon Valley Product Group, software developer, author at Marty Cagan
+The title is not important; the work they do is.— Marty Cagan, Founder & partner at Silicon Valley Product Group

 Tips for distributing all that work